 Day 8: VARNA - Madara – Sveshtari – ROUSSE (250 km)

 Early morning departure to Sveshtari, en route visit the Madara national historic and archaeological reserve.
 This is where you will see the Madara Horseman, a unique bas-relief hewn into the sheer rock, included in the UNESCO List of World Heritage.
 Drive north to Razgrad.
 Tour proceeds to Sveshtari.
-Visit the Thracian Royal Tomb, on the List of UNESCO Cultural Heritage sites, which is one of the most sensational discoveries during the past decade, dating back to the 4th-3rd century B.C.
+Visit the Thracian Royal Tomb, UNESCO World Cultural Heritage site, which is one of the most sensational discoveries during the past decades, dating back to the 4th-3rd century B.C.
 Dinner and overnight in Rousse.

 B,D, Accommodation in a 3* hotel in Rousse.

 Day 9: ROUSSE - Ivanovo Rock churches - Arbanassi - VELIKO TARNOVO (120 km)

 After breakfast take a short sightseeing tour of Rousse, the largest river port in Bulgaria and one of the cities with years-long European cultural traditions.
 Visit the archaeological reserve Ivanovo Rock churches (13th-14th c), UNESCO World Cultural Heritage site since 1979.
 Six of the monastery churches and chapels preserve frescoes from 13th-14th C. Admire the famous frescoes at the "Holly Mother" church, created in the middle of the 14th c by an anonymous Bulgarian author.

 Tour proceeds to Veliko Tarnovo via Arbanassi.
 Stop for a tour of this beautiful museum village and admire its fortress-like houses and extremely interesting churches.